utacarpentries/utacarpentries.github.io/_pages/workshops.md

 Most workshops use lesson materials from the Carpentries.
 These are designed to provide novice users with a foundation to continue learning on their own, with their peers, or more formally in coursework.
-As part of the UF community, we also strive to connect our learners with other opportunites for learning programming and data analysis on campus.
+As part of the UTA community, we also strive to connect our learners with other opportunites for learning programming and data analysis on campus.